opensearch-project/documentation-website/_ml-commons-plugin/api.md

 **Synchronously**

-For synchronous responses, the API returns the model_id, which can be used to get or delete a task.
+For synchronous responses, the API returns the model_id, which can be used to get or delete a model.

 ```json
 {